oa-labs/arc-ai-digital-ocean/lib/README.md

 ## Features

-- **AI Agent Service**: OpenAI integration with configurable models and parameters
+- **AI Agent Service**: DigitalOcean AI integration with configurable models and parameters
 - **Shared Configuration**: Centralized configuration management for all projects
 - **TypeScript Support**: Full TypeScript definitions and type safety
 - **Modular Architecture**: Easy to extend and maintain